Process Topic

 PU Molded Foaming

-For overseas teams sourcing shaped PU parts, molded foaming is usually the right route when one component needs controlled geometry, tuned feel, stable support behavior and repeatable production in the same part.
+For teams sourcing shaped PU parts, molded foaming is usually the right route when one component needs controlled geometry, tuned feel, stable support behavior and repeatable production in the same part.

 Some visuals on this site are AI-generated equivalent product illustrations.
 We have relevant development and production experience, but real customer programs and delivered shapes are not shown due to NDA requirements.